 1. Take in Epic Views on a Scenic Drive

-Ride along the scenic Desert View Drive, making sure to stop at the viewpoints and overlooks to take in the views.
-In the winter months, this is an out-and-back drive from the Visitor Center when the East Entrance Station is closed.
+Ride along the scenic Desert View Drive, stopping at the viewpoints and overlooks to take in the views.
+This is an out-and-back drive from the Visitor Center when the East Entrance Station is closed in the winter months.
 In the summer, make this your route into the park from Flagstaff.

 2. Hike Into the Canyon

-There is a lot of areas for hiking throughout the Grand Canyon National Park.
+There are a lot of areas for hiking throughout the Grand Canyon National Park.
 These three popular hikes are just a few options for exploring more of the canyon.
-Stop by the visitor center or ask a ranger for additional recommendations for trails that are good when you only have one day in the Grand Canyon.
+Stop by the visitor center or ask a ranger for additional recommendations for good trails when you only have one day in the Grand Canyon.

 Bright Angel Trail

-Use caution on this trail in the colder months, as ice builds up on the shaded areas of the trail.
-We experienced many hikers slipping and falling along sections of the trail where ice covered the full path.
+Use caution on this trail in the colder months, as ice builds up on the shaded areas of the hike.
+We experienced many hikers slipping and falling along sections of the route where ice covered the full path.
 Your best bet for enjoying this famous hike in the off-season is to pack crampons to wear in the icy areas.

 This easy trail is a great hike for families with young kids or less experienced hikers.
-Hike just a portion of the 13-miles (each way), which is flat, wide, and paved.
+Hike just a portion of the 13-mile (each way), flat, wide, and paved trail.

 South Kaibab Trail